 - Pre-heat the oven while macarons are drying.
 I recommend baking the macarons 155C / 311F but I pre-heat my oven +20C / 68F more as when I open the oven door, the temp drops.
 Make sure you use a Digital oven thermometer to check your real oven temp

 - Bake the macarons for 14-15 minutes, adjust if necessary to your oven

 - Once macarons are done, remove them from the oven and cool them on a cooling rack but leaving them on the parchment or Silicone baking mat for 30 minutes.
 They are not supposed to come off the baking mat until they are properly cooled

-- Once macaron shells cooled, remove them from the baking sheet.
+- Once the macaron shells cooled, remove them from the baking sheet.
 In case they ended up slightly different in their sizes, make sure you pair the similar sizes next to each other

-- Pipe chocolate ganache filling onto one side of the macaron shells around then pipe hazelnut paste into the middle.
+- Pipe the chocolate ganache filling onto one side of the macaron shells around then pipe hazelnut paste into the middle.
 Sprinkle with chopped hazelnuts then press two shells together evenly so the filling will come out to the side

 - Decorate with melted chocolate and chopped hazelnut

 - Macarons require about 12h aging time in the fridge, within this time frame the filling will soften the shells.